Agile™ - Installing a Replacement Electronic Lock

 Step 2: Lock The Door

-With the door OPEN and the cover removed, verify that the lock is in the “closed” position; the bolts should be all the way OUT.
+With the door OPEN and the door cover removed, verify that the lock is in the “closed” position; the bolts should be all the way OUT.

 Step 3: Unplug the Cables

 a.
-Carefully remove the 4-wire keypad cable and 2-wire reset cable by clasping the small clip on the back side and pulling straight out. (if not able to grip, use needle-nose pliers) DO NOT break prongs or cut wire.
+Carefully remove the 4-wire keypad cable and 2-wire reset cable by clasping the small clip on the back side and pulling straight out. (if not able to grip, use needle-nose pliers)

 Step 4: Remove the Old Lock